Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems: Results

 \item Bernoulli Noise Model: A useful example to contrast against our physical models above is the case where the parity-flip rate is constant and independent of the parity sector.
 In this case, the time series of parity flips is described by a Bernoulli process.
 (The measurement outcomes are described by a telegraph process with a constant rate.)
-This noise model is parameterized by a single parameter $q$ corresponding to the probability of a parity flip at any given measurement. \end{enumerate}
+This noise model is parameterized by a single parameter $q$ corresponding to the probability of a parity flip at any given measurement.
+This model does not require any quantum system evolution to be simulated and can be simulated by performing $N_{\mathrm{M}}$ independent Bernoulli trials. \end{enumerate}

-We tune the parameters of the first two noise models so that they give identical free induction decay and exchange decay $T_2^\ast$ times, even though the functional dependence can vary from $e^{-t/T_2^\ast}$ to $e^{-(t/T_2^\ast)^3}$.
+For the $1/f$ noise model, we use the same parameters as those in Sec.~\ref{sec:EXonly}.
+We tune the parameters of the quasi-static noise model so that it gives the same identical free induction decay and exchange decay $T_2^\ast$ times as the $1/f$ noise model, even though the functional dependence of the decay can vary from $e^{-t/T_2^\ast}$ to $e^{-(t/T_2^\ast)^3}$.
 This tuning is described in Appendix~\ref{app:NoiseParameterTuning}.

 We now proceed to simulate repeated weight-2 parity check measurements.
+We use the same Pauli operator basis as in Sec.~\ref{sec:EXonly}.
+We consider a coarse graining that covers a single pulse plus idle, meaning our coarse noise realizations have a time step of $40$ns.
+We show in Appendix~\ref{app:SingletTriplet} that we get the same results if we coarse grained over multiple pulses where the coarse grained time step is $120$ns.
+For each coarse noise realization generated, we evolve the density matrix up to the measurement.
 For simplicity, we assume the measurement is instantaneous and error free, where the measurement outcomes correspond to measuring the singlet or any of the three triplet states for the two-spin system.
+We calculate the measurement outcome probabilities from the evolved density matrix, and we project onto one of the measurement outcomes randomly according to the probabilities.
 We also assume the reset of the auxiliary qubit is instantaneous and error-free.
 The OU processes that comprise $\delta B_i^{\alpha}$ and $\delta J_{i, i+1}$ in Eq.~\eqref{eqt:ParityNoise} are continued through the measurements so that we can study the role of drift on the measurement outcomes.
+This is repeated a total of $N_{\mathrm{M}}$ times, so that for each coarse noise realization we have a $N_{\mathrm{M}}$ bitstring corresponding to the measurement outcomes.
+We can then study properties of the distribution of bitstrings as discussed next.

 In order to understand the role of the finite-time CNOTs in causing parity flips, we first consider the case where the CNOTs are instantaneous so that there is no time for errors to accumulate on the data and measurement qubits.
 In this case, we expect the measurement outcome to always be 0 (even parity) irrespective of how many times the parity measurement is performed.
 We now consider the effect of finite-time CNOTs, and we show in Fig.~\ref{fig:PartiyExp} one realization of the measurement outcomes for a sequence of 300 measurements, where we plot the parity expectation value of the data qubits $\langle \frac{1}{2} \left( \ident - \sigma_1^z \sigma_3^z \right) \rangle$ as well as the measurement outcomes.
 We can make two observations about the effect of the imperfect CNOTs.
 First, we observe that the accumulation of errors during the implementation of the CNOTs can result (although with small probability for our parameter choices) in parity measurement errors and the parity of the data qubits flipping.
 Second, the act of performing the parity measurement does not perfectly project the data qubits to the parity sector associated with the measurement outcome.
 This is most easily seen in the inset of Fig.~\ref{fig:PartiyExp}, where the parity expectation value is not restored to 0 even though a 0 is measured.
 Therefore, there is the additional possibility of residual errors in the data qubits corresponding to not being in a single parity sector even after a measurement is performed.